ad-freiburg/spatialjoin/sigspatial-reproducibility/README.md

 ### Running the evalation and analyzing the results for Table 3

-For each of the datasets `OHM, FIN, GER` and `OSM`, run the following:
+For each of the datasets `OHM, FIN, GER` and `OSM`, run the evaluation script in folder `scripts` as follows:

 ```
 spatialjoin-evaluation.py $DATASET --combinations bcsdoi,Bcsdoi,BCsdoi,BCSdoi,BCSDoi,BCSdOi,BCSdoI 2>&1 | tee $DATASET.spatialjoin-evaluation.tsv